libris/lxlviewer/packages/supersearch/README.md

 ## Publishing

-Go into the `package.json` and give your package the desired name through the `"name"` option.
-Also consider adding a `"license"` field and point it to a `LICENSE` file which you can create from a template (one popular option is the [MIT license](https://opensource.org/license/mit/)).
+Consider adding a `"license"` field and point it to a `LICENSE` file which you can create from a template (one popular option is the [MIT license](https://opensource.org/license/mit/)).

-To publish your library to [npm](https://www.npmjs.com):
+To publish the library to [npm](https://www.npmjs.com):

 ```bash
 npm publish